microsoft/azure-pipelines-yaml/design/checkout-path.md

 Tools installed in the container expect to find the sources there.

 Dependency:
-- Introduction of a new `$(Pipeline.Workspace)` variable which always resolves to the workspace for a particular pipeline.
+- ~~Introduction of a new `$(Pipeline.Workspace)` variable which always resolves to the workspace for a particular pipeline.~~
-On hosted, that's `c:\agent\_work\1`.
-See [the pipeline artifacts spec](pipeline-artifacts.md) for the feature which introduces this variable.
+_Postponed for now -- Build.SourcesDirectory gives the right loation._ See [the pipeline artifacts spec](pipeline-artifacts.md) for the feature which introduces this variable.

 ## Schema